raymondlesley/HotTubTimeMachine/README.md

 Fuelled by frustration at the limited control offered by the Bestway API and Android app, the aim is to provide a level of automation for Bestway / Lay-Z-Spa hot tubs.

+In an effort to ensure the widest compatibility, and easiest deployment, no additional libraries are used - using only those shipped with Python.

 ## How to Use
 Two main library elements are provided:
 * Configuration - manage a JSON file to store key configuration data